 Message from Director of Clinical Education

-Welcome Clinical Educators!
-We hope you find this portion of our DPT Program website a helpful resource for you and your staff who serve as valued clinical faculty for our program and students.
-Here you will find information on our Clinical Education curriculum and model, meet our Regional Clinical Coordinators and members of our Clinical Education Advisory Panel, have access to our clinical education policies and procedures manual, find resources for clinical faculty development, and be able to access frequently used web links for clinical education.
+Welcome Physical Therapy Clinical Education Partners!
+We hope you find the information on this page of our DPT Program website a helpful resource for you and your staff who serve as valued clinical faculty for our program and students.
+Here you will find information on our Clinical Education curriculum and model; meet our Regional Clinical Coordinators, ancillary clinical education team members, and our Clinical Education Advisory Panel; have access to our Clinical Education Policy and Procedure; find resources for clinical faculty and clinical faculty development; and be able to access frequently used web links for clinical education.

 About our clinical education model:

-One very unique feature of our model is that we have three individuals in addition to myself who serve as Regional Clinical Coordinators (RCCs) throughout Michigan.
-Our RCCs serve the following regions in Michigan: East-Central, North, South-east, South-west.
+One very unique feature of our model is that we have four individuals in addition to myself who serve as Regional Clinical Coordinators (RCCs) throughout Michigan.
+Our RCCs serve the following regions in Michigan: Upper Peninsula, East-Central, Northern Lower Peninsula, Southeast, Southwest.
 Each RCC is locally based and familiar with their area and can be readily available for clinical site and faculty development and assistance.
-They are also responsible for monitoring and mentoring of our students during the final internship year as they meet with students in regional peer-mentoring groups monthly during their final internships in addition to meeting individually with students and CIs as they complete clinical experiences.
-The RCC model has been our method for maintaining frequent contact with students and clinical faculty during the formative internship year and becoming partners with CIs and students in this important professional transition.
-You can meet our RCCs here: Regional Clinical Coordinators.
+They are also responsible for monitoring and mentoring of our students during the final clinical year as they meet with students in regional peer-mentoring groups monthly during these final clinical experiences in addition to meeting individually with students and CIs as for mid-term site visits.
+The RCC model has been our method for maintaining frequent contact with students and clinical faculty during the formative clinical year and for becoming partners with CIs and students in this important professional transition.
+You can meet our RCCs here: